 Shortly after Hawthorn defeated Collingwood in the Qualifying Final, midfielder Chance Bateman announced that 2012 would be his last season.
 Bateman, 31, joined the Hawks in 1999 to become just the second Indigenous player after Willie Rioli in the club's history.
 Willie, drafted in 1990, never made it to a senior debut.
 Bateman did debut in 2000 to become the first Indigenous player to play with the Hawks.

-- Major Awards in the AFL The Brownlow Medal, The John Coleman Medal, The Norm Smith Medal, The Sandover and Magarey Medals, The Dr. William C. McClelland Trophy, State Of Origin Football, The All-Australian Team, The AFLPA MVP, Club Awards, NAB Rising Star Award, Jack Titus Award, Jim Stynes Community Leadership Award, Premiership Cup and Medallions, NAB Cup / NAB Challenge / JLT Community Series, Teal Cup/Commonwealth Bank Cup, Australian Football Hall of Fame, AFL Women's Awards: The Best and Fairest Medal, The All-Australian Team, AFLPA MVP, NAB Rising Star, Jill Lindsay Scholarship, Football Woman of the Year Award
+- Major Awards in the AFL The Brownlow Medal, The John Coleman Medal, The Norm Smith Medal, The Sandover and Magarey Medals, The Dr. William C. McClelland Trophy, State Of Origin Football, The All-Australian Team, AFLPA MVP, AFLCA Champion Player, Club Awards, AFLPA Best First Year Player, NAB Rising Star Award, AFLCA Best Young Player, Jack Titus Award, Jim Stynes Community Leadership Award, Premiership Cup and Medallions, NAB Cup / NAB Challenge / JLT Community Series, Teal Cup/Commonwealth Bank Cup, Australian Football Hall of Fame, AFLCA Allan Jeans Senior Coach, Graeme Samuel Scholarship, AFL Women's Awards, AFLW Best and Fairest Medal, All-Australian Umpires, AFLW AFLPA MVP, AFLW Rising Star, Jill Lindsay Scholarship, Football Woman of the Year Award